 Game-specific mods are test-fit on those games before being made available for purchase.

 It’s no secret that 3D printing generates a lot of scrap plastic (misprints, support material, etc.).
 The vast majority of hobbyists simply discard it in the trash – and this upsets me deeply.
 Terracyle is dedicated to eliminating excess waste by processing materials not generally accepted by municipal recyclers, and is one of the few companies I’ve found that accepts 3D printer scraps (ABS, PETG, TPU, etc., or PLA).
-99% of the waste plastic generated by Rocket City Pinball is routed to Terracycle for recycling.
-It’s not cheap (~$250 per tall box), but it’s worth it to keep excess plastic out of landfills.
+99% of the waste plastic generated by Rocket City Pinball is either routed to Terracycle for recycling or donated for repurposing (e.g., re-melted / molded into trinkets).
+Terracylce’s not cheap (~$250 per tall box), but it’s worth it to keep excess plastic out of landfills.
 So remember, when you purchase Rocket City Pinball products, a small portion of your purchase helps cover the cost of proper, professional recycling of the plastic scraps generated in the process.

 Ask my stupid cat, who raids my recycle bin on a nightly basis, occasionally dragging away some stringy pieces to wrestle with and/or stash away for safekeeping somewhere.

 I model the general parts and design the layouts, and also model most of the details/accents to the extent of my 3D modeling capability.
-Some of the coin reject or start button accents are derivative from existing free models, while others I have purchased or commissioned from other more talented 3D modelers (almost all of which then require additional modification to integrate into my designs).
+Some of the coin reject or start button accents are derivative from existing free models, while others I have purchased or commissioned from other more talented 3D modelers.
+(Almost all of these models then require additional modification to integrate into my designs.)
 The slicing and printing is also an art form itself, and I am very particular about the print process (line orientation & pattern, seam placement, color changes, etc.) – often running dozens of prototype iterations before being satisfied with a perfected final product.

 The majority of my parts are 3D-printed in PLA.
 The Chum Line Airball Suppressor for Jaws is printed in TPU.
 I also have mods that incorporate laser-cut acrylic, or pre-manufactured resin, die-cast metal, or plastic models.
 My cleanup kits include metal hardware (e.g., screws, nuts, washers, etc.).